Boosted by Tax Advantages

 The agreement significantly lowered import tariffs, allowing for favorable conditions that have contributed to the growth of Vietnam’s tuna export industry.

-Before 2010 when ATIGA was not effective, Vietnam’s tuna export to ASEAN was only US$1.6 – 6 million per year.
-But from 2010 onwards, the export value to this market has had a remarkable growth.
-In 2010, the tuna export value of Vietnam to ASEAN increased by 190%, from US$ 6 million in 2009 to nearly US$17.5 million in 2010.
-And so far, Vietnam’s tuna export value to ASEAN has increased to more than US$50 million.
+Before ATIGA came into effect, Vietnam’s tuna exports to ASEAN were only valued at $1.6 – $6 million annually.
+However, since 2010, the export value to this market has experienced remarkable growth.
+In 2010 alone, Vietnam’s tuna export value to ASEAN increased by 190%, reaching nearly $17.5 million compared to $6 million in 2009.
+Presently, Vietnam’s tuna export value to ASEAN has exceeded $50 million.

 In the long term, ATIGA indirectly enhances Vietnam’s export turnover to non-ASEAN markets by facilitating the import of raw materials at more affordable prices from ASEAN countries.
 Furthermore, as an ATIGA member, Vietnam gains advantages in trade relations with larger nations, such as eligibility for the U.S. Generalized System of Preferences (GSP).

 However, the elimination of tariffs also poses challenges for Vietnamese tuna processing and exporting enterprises.
 Given the close proximity and similarities in natural conditions and resource exploitation with other ASEAN member countries, Vietnam’s tuna export structure closely resembles that of its counterparts.

 While the scale and level of development of Vietnam’s tuna industry are inferior to regional competitors like Thailand, the Philippines, and Indonesia, which also enjoy similar benefits, Vietnam must contend with fierce competition not only in the regional market but also in the global market.